Updated on: 27-07-2021 by WEB-ROI

 One additional quick note is that e-commerce is not just for retailers, if you offer a service, you can begin taking payments online to make your offerings more valuable.

 Getting your e-commerce site up and running is only the start of the battle.
 Now you need to get users to your website.
-Here are some ways you can marketing you ecommerce.
+Here are some ways you can market your e-commerce.

-Online products open you up to a whole new word of effectiveness with paid ads.
-Shopping ads on Google search results, video ads and retargeting.
+Online products open you up to a whole new world of effectiveness with paid ads.
+Shopping ads on Google search results, video ads, and retargeting.

 Another useful advertising tool is social media.
 Consider yourself, how many times have you seen an ad for a product and decided to check out the company’s website?
 11% of people who see ads for a product on Instagram follow through to a purchase.
 That’s a huge group you don’t want to miss out on!
 Social media is not only a great tool to get your ads out there, but it is also an effective tool to inform your followers of product updates and other major news.